 TGbe editor: Please update following paragraph in this subclause as shown below.

 A STA affiliated with an MLD shall not include the FTE and the MDE for each reported STA in the reported STA’s STA Profile field of the Basic Multi-Link element carried in a (Re)Association Request frame or a (Re)Association Response frame that it transmits.
-Also see 13.4.2 (FT initial mobility domain association in an RSN) and 13.7 (FT reassociation).
+Also see 13.4.2 (FT initial mobility domain association in an RSN) and 13.7 (FT reassociation). (#20070) A STA affiliated with an MLD shall not include the OCI element for a reported STA in the reported STA’s STA Profile field of the Basic Multi-Link element carried in a (Re)Association Request frame or a (Re)Association Response frame that it transmits.

 TGbe editor: Please add following new subclause 35.3.3.5.3 as shown below (#19459).

 35.3.3.5.3 Inheritance in the per-STA profile of Link Reconfiguration Request and Response